uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 ### Linear Scan Algorithm

+1. *Specification*
-1. *Specification*: for an array of n values, return true if key is in values, otherwise false.
+    - return true if key is in array of $n$ values, else false
+2. *Input*
-2. *Input*: array, size n, element key
+    - array of size $n$,  element key
+3. *Output*
-3. *Output*: boolean - true if key is found in array, false otherwise
+    - boolean - true if key is found in array, else false

 --

 ### Formal algorithm

 ```text
 scanArray(array[1..n], key): boolean
     for i := 1 to n
         if key == array[i]